Thomas Duve

-Thomas Duve (born April 26, 1967) is a German jurist and historian.
+Thomas Duve (born April 24, 1967) is a German jurist and historian.
 He is a law professor at Goethe University Frankfurt and director of the Max Planck Institute for Legal History and Legal Theory of the Max Planck Society since 2009.

 Biography

-Duve studied law and philosophy at Heidelberg University, Pontifical Catholic University of Argentina, Ludwig Maximilian University of Munich and Munich School of Philosophy.
-He passed his Staatsexamen in 1994 and finished his doctoral thesis at the Ludwig Maximilian University of Munich, titled Normativität und Empirie im öffentlichen Recht und der Politikwissenschaft um 1900.
+Duve studied law and philosophy at Heidelberg University, Pontifical Catholic University of Argentina, LMU Munich and Munich School of Philosophy.
+He passed his Staatsexamen in 1994 and finished his doctoral thesis at LMU Munich, titled Normativität und Empirie im öffentlichen Recht und der Politikwissenschaft um 1900.
 Historisch-systematische Untersuchung des Lebens und Werks von Richard Schmidt (1862–1944) und der Methodenentwicklung seiner Zeit.
 His Doktorvater was the legal historian and canonist Peter Landau.

-Duve habilitated in Munich in 2004/2005.
+Duve habilitated at LMU Munich in 2004/2005.
 He received veniae legendi for civil law, German legal history, historical comparative law, philosophy of law and canon law.
 The habilitation thesis Sonderrecht in der Frühen Neuzeit.
 Das frühneuzeitliche ius singulare, untersucht anhand der privilegia miserabilium personarum, senum und indorum in Alter und Neuer Welt was published in 2008.

 At the UCA in Buenos Aires, Duve was Professor of Legal History from 2005 to 2009.
 He has also been vice-director of the Institute for the History of Indian Canon Law since 2006 and associate professor of the Faculty of Canon Law at the UCA until 2009.
 That same year, he was appointed Director of the Max Planck Institute for European Legal History of the Max Planck Society in Frankfurt.
 Simultaneously he became a professor for Comparative Legal History at Goethe University Frankfurt.

 He also served as the executive chair of the LOEWE focus on „Außergerichtliche und gerichtliche Konfliktlösung“ (Extrajudicial and Judicial Conflict Resolution), an interdisciplinary collaborative research project within the framework of the Hessian Excellence Programme, from 2012 to 2014.

 Duve is among others a Member of the advisory board of Iuris Canonici Medii Aevi Consociatio (ICMAC) and of the Stephan-Kuttner-Institute of Medieval Canaon Law.
 He is also an academic Member of Academia Europaea, Max Planck Society, Akademie der Wissenschaften und der Literatur, National Academy of History of Argentina, Instituto de Investigaciones de Historia del Derecho and Instituto Internacional de Historia del Derecho Indiano.

+In 2023, he was appointed honorary professor at the Chinese University of Political Science and Law (CUPL) in Beijing.

+He is a (co-)editor of several publication series and journals, including the *Max Planck Studies in Global Legal History of the Iberian Worlds* (Brill), the series China – Normen, Ideen, Praktiken (campus), the blog Legal History Insights, and a member of various scholarly associations, academies, and research networks (see full CV).